Ph.D. Student Handbook

 The Oral Presentation period of the dissertation defense should last approximately 45 minutes and will be followed by a question-answer period of similar length.
 Adjustments may be made with regard to the length of the presentation and subsequent discussion based on committee discretion, but the student should tailor his/her presentation roughly to these guidelines.
-The exam room should be reserved for two and a half hours to also allow the committee time for evaluation and discussion.
+The conference room should be reserved for two and a half hours to also allow the committee time for evaluation and discussion.
 The committee chair will report the recommendations to the Graduate Group Chair on the form provided by the student.
 The form can be found online: Acceptance of Proposal Form (needed at exam for committee’s signatures)

 It is imperative that all committee members be present at the oral presentation.
 If a member of the committee is unable to attend, the student must obtain approval of the committee chair and Graduate Group Chair to go on with the proposal.
 In this case, the absent member will be required to send comments to the Committee Chair two days prior to the presentation.
-At the Committee Chair’s discretion, these comments or questions may be used during the exam to test the candidate’s knowledge of the subject area.
+At the Committee Chair’s discretion, these comments or questions may be used to test the candidate’s knowledge of the subject area.

 The dissertation advisor is an ex-officio member of the committee and should always be present at the examination and at all meetings of the committee.
 However, the advisor must allow the student to demonstrate his/her knowledge and command of the subject on his/her own and will be recognized by the committee chair only to clarify issues when requested by a committee member.